tripleo1/elijjah-book/README.md

 * java-compiler \(java8\)

 The repo is currently buildable from maven, minus one testing failure.
 You can also import into Eclipse and IDEA and get up and running.
+The tests need to run run from the root directory, which is done automatically in maven but not IDEA.

 Much work is needed.